(Free Papers, Posters & ESCRS/EuCornea Cornea Day)

 - Conclusion/ take home message -max 150 words

-» The summary of results presented must be given in sufficient detail to support the conclusions.
+» The summary of results for Free Papers, Posters and Cornea Day submissions must be given in sufficient detail to support the conclusions.
 The Programme Committee will only accept abstracts with final results or conclusions.

 » References and credits cannot be included as part of an abstract.